playBit1/Medminder/README.md

-# MedMinder - Medicine Manager and Virus Prediction
+# MedMinder - Medicine Manager and Disease Prediction

 MedMinder is a comprehensive application designed to help users manage their medications and provide predictions based on user-reported symptoms.
-It combines two key features: a medicine management system and a virus prediction module.
+It combines two key features: a medicine management system and a disease prediction module.

 ## Medicine Management